How is AMP Changing Mobile Content Strategies?

 Sites that are designed to load on AMP will have to make a few adjustments to their design.
 These adjustments include:

-Is AMP only for mobile?
+Is AMP important for SEO?